 - The report data will help to understand the strategies of your competitors and improve their own advertising.

 - You will understand that it is worth raising your bids and increasing your promotional budget if the report is empty because the share of your ad impressions is below 10%.
 This indicates that your competitors are spending significantly more.
 Thanks to the report, you will be able to understand how much you need to increase your bids and/or budgets.

 - The report will help you determine whether the Performance Max campaign has learned correctly and whether your ads are reaching the target audience.
 It will also indicate whether the target keywords are being utilized in your search campaigns.

 Further advice on Google competitor analysis

-As I said earlier, data is at the heart of PPC and there is a lot of information available to you from different sources.
+As I said earlier, that PPC competitor analysis is an ongoing process.
+Competitors can change their strategies, and the digital landscape is dynamic and there is a lot of information available to you from different sources.
 At Atomic Leap, we always recommend regular competitive analysis to give you a competitive edge.
 For help on setting this up, contact our team today.

 Liked the article?
 Don’t forget to share it on social networks.